 Located some 2,000 miles west of the Chilean Coast, Easter Island, is a tiny island that has become famous for its remarkable massive rock sculptures called Moai.

-La Rinconada is a small mining town in Peru which is located nearly 17,000 feet above sea level is considered the “highest” city in the world, and it is this stunning geography that makes it so desolate.
+La Rinconada is a small mining town in Peru which is located nearly 17,000 feet above sea level.
+It is considered the “highest” permanent settlement in the world, and it is this stunning geography that makes it so desolate.
 The city is located on a permanently frozen glacier, and can only be reached by truck via treacherous and winding mountain roads.

 Located literally at the bottom of the world, Antarctica is easily one of the most remote places on the face of the Earth.
-There are no native inhabitants to the continent, but only 1200 scientists and researchers.
+There are no native inhabitants to the continent, but it can home up to 1258 scientists and researchers.